midhunkalarikkal/FullDomain/Notes/js.md

   this.name = name;
 }
 ```

-it uses new keyword to reate its instance
+it uses new keyword to create its instance

 `Factory function`
 -------------------